 All of this is explained in detail in The Pinchot Impact Index, along with a background on SROI, IRIS, and GIIRS, three other methods of measuring impact, plus a primer to re-teach you orders of magnitudes, which you learned in grammar school.

-If you work at an organization that cares about impact, grab a copy from Amazon today, give it a read, and comment below.
+If you work at an organization that cares about impact, grab a copy from Amazon today.